 2. single crochet 1 in each stitch (12), turn your work

-now we are going to increase the rows. you want a lovely shaped flap right. here we go:
+now we are going to increase -> ofcourse i meant DECREASE... the rows. you want a lovely shaped flap right. here we go:

 4. turn your work and single crochet in each stitch (10 sc).

-5. we are increasing again. we are going from 10 to 8: single crochet 2 together, crochet 6 single crochets in the next stitches, single crochet 2 together (8 sc).
+5. we are decreasing again. we are going from 10 to 8: single crochet 2 together, crochet 6 single crochets in the next stitches, single crochet 2 together (8 sc).

 6. turn your work and single crochet in each stitch (8 sc).

-7. we are increasing again. we are going from 8 to 6: single crochet 2 together, crochet 4 single crochets in the next stitches, single crochet 2 together (6 sc).
+7. we are decreasing again. we are going from 8 to 6: single crochet 2 together, crochet 4 single crochets in the next stitches, single crochet 2 together (6 sc).

 8. turn your work and single crochet in each stitch (6 sc).

-9. we are increasing again. we are going from 6 to 4: single crochet 2 together, crochet 2 single crochets in the next stitches, single crochet 2 together (4 sc).
+9. we are decreasing again. we are going from 6 to 4: single crochet 2 together, crochet 2 single crochets in the next stitches, single crochet 2 together (4 sc).

 10. turn your work and single crochet in each stitch (4 sc).

-last time increasing and a bit more difficult because there are only 4 more stitches left in the game!
+last time decreasing and a bit more difficult because there are only 4 more stitches left in the game!

-11. we are increasing again. we are going from 4 to 2: single crochet 2 together 2 times, (2 sc).
+11. we are decreasing again. we are going from 4 to 2: single crochet 2 together 2 times, (2 sc).